-Dr. Shieh-Newton plays a strategic role for her clients as she guides their portfolio management and performs sophisticated landscape analyses.
-Trained as an immunologist at Johns Hopkins, where she earned a PhD in Cellular and Molecular Medicine, she works with companies of all sizes in a wide range of life sciences and clean technology industries.
+With over 22 years of experience, Dr. Shieh-Newton plays a strategic role for her clients as she guides their patent strategy, portfolio management and investments.
+Trained as an immunologist at Johns Hopkins School of Medicine, where she earned a PhD in Cellular and Molecular Medicine, she works with companies of all sizes in a wide range of life sciences and clean technology industries.
 She also manages and conducts due diligence for companies and investors.
 Dr. Shieh-Newton is known for her creative, business-savvy solutions and collaborative work style.

 Dr. Shieh-Newton leads and conducts due diligences for both private and public companies and investors.
-Dr. Shieh-Newton has been the primary IP counsel on many deals on behalf of investment bankers and underwriters for IPOs and ATMs and other public offerings totaling hundreds of millions of dollars.
-Dr. Shieh-Newton has also worked on a number of reverse mergers and also represented companies on their securities disclosures for offerings in the capital markets.
-She has also worked with venture capitalists on due diligence assessment for investments and landscape analysis for formation of new funds and companies.
+Dr. Shieh-Newton has been the primary IP counsel on many deals on behalf of investment bankers and underwriters for IPOs and other capital market offerings totaling >$1 billion.
+Dr. Shieh-Newton has also worked on company-side reverse mergers, public offerings and mergers & acquisitions.
+She has also worked with private equity firms and venture capitalists on due diligence assessment for investments and landscape analysis for formation of new funds and companies.

 - Santa Clara University (JD, cum laude)